wanghaisheng/Kickster-store/README.md

 - **Role-Based Access**: Admin panel is protected and accessible only to logged-in admin accounts.

 ### 🚪 Protected Routes
-- Role-based routing ensures that users can only access content relevant to their role (e.g., 🛍️ cart and 💖 wishlist for users, admin panel, and 🖥️ dashboard for admins).
-- Unauthorized attempts to access restricted paths with redirect to the login page 🚫.
+- Ensures secure navigation based on roles:
+  - 👣 Visitors: Can browse only.
+  - 👤 Users: Access cart, wishlist, and purchases.
+  - 🔑 Admins: Access admin functionalities.
+- **Outlet-based navigation** ensures flexible routing.

 ### 💳 Payment Gateway
-- **Razorpay Integration**: Users can proceed with payments seamlessly after finalizing their cart items 🛒.
+- **Razorpay Integration**: Users can proceed with payments 💳 seamlessly after finalizing their cart items 🛒.

 ---